-Of course, in order to use this strategy to open an account, you have to have a large enough deposit.
-And that deposit will need to catch the bank’s interest.
+Of course, in order to use this strategy to open a bank account, you have to have a large enough deposit.
+And the deposits will need to catch the bank’s interest.
 But that’s not all.
 You also need to be able to prove your source of wealth for compliance procedures to sign-off.

 This report will include the step-by-step process to get accounts open.
 It will also have the best account opening strategies and the specific banks that we recommend opening within the UAE.
 We’ll also discuss the best banking solutions for residents, non-residents, UAE companies, and foreign companies.

 These additional strategies will share how you can open an account without the need to make a significant deposit.
 And in some special cases, GlobalBanks Insiders may be able to open a non-resident bank account in Dubai remotely.